sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 This paper comes with a third supplementary file, a zip archive ‘DSM_WM_reuse_SI19.zip’.
 This archive contains three subfolders:

-• A folder ‘Data’, where the Excel workbook ‘Input_DSMWM.xlsx’ with the above described parameters is located
+• A folder ‘Data’, where the Excel workbook ‘Input_DSMWM.xlsx’ with all parameters is located

 • A folder ‘Results’, which is empty and where the scripts store the model results